ReallyEasyCart/template-boilerplate/README.md

 2. Name the folder whatever your project will be :).

-3. Open atom and file in the .remote-sunc.json file, replacing HOST, USER and PASS with these details from the site.
+3. Open Atom and open the .remote-sync.json file, replacing HOST, USER and PASS with these details from the site.

 4. Open the terminal and run `node ftp-client.js` in this folder.
     This will start watching the sass/scss files and on change auto compile them to css and then auto upload that css file.